Skip to main content

 Tips

 “BK zu Art.
-8 ZGB” gets a tighter, faster answer than a topic-only question, and the citation links straight to the passage in LEXIA.
+8 ZGB” gets a tighter, faster answer than a topic-only question, and the citation links straight to that passage at Stämpfli.

 Common questions

 Yes.
-Libra is a complete platform on its own, including the other Swiss sources (FedLex, OpenCaseLaw, Zefix).
+Libra is a complete platform on its own, and the other Swiss sources — Fedlex, OpenCaseLaw, Entscheidsuche, Zefix — are included with your subscription.
 Stämpfli Legal Premium is an optional add-on.

 Next steps